|

 Fort Beton, Set #100

 A recent acquisition, this fort had lost all of its original figures.
 Bergen Toy & Novelty Co. listed this catalogue number as Unity Fortress Infantry Marching, so I've pictured it with seven of Beton's original #510 Rifleman, Marching Position, figures, plus a horse and rider.
-There is no reference to Unity Fortress on the outer sleeve or the fort itself, so I'm unable to explain the catalogue title.
-I suspect it was a carryover from a prewar Parade of Beton Toys boxed set that included all marching soldiers.
+There is no reference to Unity Fortress on the outer sleeve or the fort itself.
+A copyright date of 1941 is printed on the side of the fort.

 Beton Cadets Fort, Set #101